JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 _Problem_: I want to generate a TeamCity build configuration based on the data in some file residing in the VCS inside the `.teamcity` directory.

 _Solution_:
-Since TeamCity 2019.2 it is possible to access the location of the `.teamcity` directory from DSL scripts with help of `DslContext.baseDir` property, for example:
+Since TeamCity 2019.2, it is possible to access the location of the `.teamcity` directory from DSL scripts with help of the `DslContext.baseDir` property, for example:
 ```kotlin
 val dataFile = File(DslContext.baseDir, "data/setup.xml")
 ```

-Since 2019.2 this is the preferable approach as TeamCity no longer guarantee that the current working directory for DSL scripts is the same as `.teamcity` directory.
+Since 2019.2, this is the preferable approach as TeamCity no longer guarantee that the current working directory for DSL scripts is the same as the `.teamcity` directory.

 Before 2019.2, the following code could be used:
 ```kotlin